dirigeants/klasa/guides/Step By Step Guide/EditingFirstCommand.md

 In order to understand how Pieces and Stores work, you would first need to understand Javascript `Classes` and extending classes.

 > Note: This guide is meant for beginners so we won't really worry about the details.
-If you wish to learn the details about the Pieces and Stores, please read them at XXXX
+If you wish to learn the details about the Pieces and Stores, please read them at {@tutorial PieceStores}.

 Let's just try and remember a few details.